Are Sugar Alcohols Keto?

 The most common sugar alcohols you’ll come across are:

-And you’ll have seen various ones in low carb, sugar-free, or Keto recipes as well as pre-packaged sugar-free drinks and snacks.
+These may be familiar from low carb or Keto recipes as well as pre-packaged sugar-free drinks and snacks.

-But the most important question is: do sugar alcohols prevent ketosis?
+But the most important question is: do sugar alcohols interfere with ketosis?

 Do sugar alcohols kick you out of ketosis?